dinhbinh1610/npm-seed/README.md

 ### Mocha, Sinon, Chai, Blanket

 The ultimate TDD environment for node.
-Place your specs in `./test/lib`, and run `grunt test` to run them.
+Place your specs in `./test/lib`, and run `grunt test`.

 See `./test/lib/index_test.js` for examples.